sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Paperspace.md

 **2.** If you get an error when you click ``Process data``, don't worry, it's a visual glitch.
 Keep working as usual.
 !!!
 ‎
-### Opening Tensorboard
+### Opening TensorBoard
-To run Tensorboard while using RVC you'll have to do it on a separate terminal.
+To run TensorBoard while using RVC you'll have to do it on a separate terminal.

 a.
 Go to your notebook and open a new terminal by clicking the Terminal symbol ( :icon-terminal: ) on the right.

 b.
 Then introduce this:

         cd/notebooks/Mangio-RVC-Fork
-        make tensorboard
+        make TensorBoard

 ***
 ###### ‎